-Proposed Maximum Proposed Maximum Amount of Title of Each Class of Amount to be Offering Price Aggregate Offering Registration Securities to be Registered Registered Per Unit Price Fee Common Stock, \$0.001 par value 15,340,361 (1) \$0.22 (3) \$3,374,879.42 \$391.82
+Proposed Maximum Proposed Maximum Amount of Title of Each Class of Amount to be Offering Price Aggregate Offering Registration Securities to be Registered Registered (2) Per Unit Price Fee Common Stock, \$0.001 par value 7,600,000 (1) \$0.10(3) \$760,000 \$87.10

-- The common stock registered for resale consists of (i) 833,333 shares of common stock issued upon the exercise of a warrant granted to Coach Capital LLC on December 4, 2009; (ii) 300,000 shares of common stock issuable upon exercise of warrants granted to the Sterling Group on June 11, 2010 in connection with the sale of the Company's common stock; (iii) 2,529,314 shares of common stock sold to Seaside 88 Advisors, LLC under a Securities Purchase Agreement dated December 23, 2010; (iv) up to 3,600,000 shares of common stock that may be issued to Gemini Master Fund Limited upon conversion of its debenture under a Securities Purchase Agreement and Convertible Debenture dated May 19, 2011 and 1,800,000 shares of common stock issuable upon exercise of warrants granted to Gemini Master Fund Limited on May 19, 2011, although the number of shares covered under this prospectus with respect to shares underlying the warrants may be used in connection with the resale of shares underlying the debentures, and vice versa, of which 5,365,605 shares of common stock have been issued to Gemini Master Fund Limited as of the date hereof pursuant to the conversion of a portion of its convertible debenture; (v) up to 1,200,000 shares of common stock that may be issued to Ascendiant Capital Partners LLC upon conversion of its debenture under a Securities Purchase Agreement and Convertible Debenture dated May 19, 2011 and 792,000 shares of common stock issuable upon exercise of warrants granted to Ascendiant Capital Partners LLC on May 19, 2011, although the number of shares covered under this prospectus with respect to shares underlying the warrants may be used in connection with the resale of shares underlying the debentures, and vice versa; and (vi) up to 4,285,714 shares of common stock to be sold to Ascendiant Capital Partners, LLC under a Securities Purchase Agreement dated June 17, 2011. - (2) Pursuant to Rule 416 of the Securities Act, this registration statement shall be deemed to cover additional securities (i) to be offered or issued in connection with any provision of any securities purported to be registered hereby to be offered pursuant to terms that provide for a change in the amount of securities being offered or issued to prevent dilution resulting from stock splits, stock dividends, or similar transactions and (ii) of the same class as the securities covered by this registration statement issued or issuable prior to completion of the distribution of the securities covered by this registration statement as a result of a split of, or a stock dividend paid with respect to, the registered securities. - (3) The registration fee is calculated pursuant to Rule 457(c) of the Securities Act based on the last reported sale price of the registrant's common stock, \$0.001 par value, on June 27, 2011, as reported on the OTCBB.
+- (1) The common stock being registered for resale consists of (i) 1,000,000 shares of common stock issued to Coventry Capital LLC on February 7, 2012; (ii) up to 204,000, 366,000 and 30,000 shares of common stock issuable upon exercise of the Company's warrants granted to National Securities Corporation, Steven Freifeld and Vince Calicchia, respectively, on March 12, 2012; and (iii) up to 6,000,000 shares of common stock issuable to Ascendiant Capital Partners LLC under a Securities Purchase Agreement dated June 17, 2011. - (2) Pursuant to Rule 416 of the Securities Act, this registration statement shall be deemed to cover additional securities (i) to be offered or issued in connection with any provision of any securities purported to be registered hereby to be offered pursuant to terms that provide for a change in the amount of securities being offered or issued to prevent dilution resulting from stock splits, stock dividends, or similar transactions, and (ii) of the same class as the securities covered by this registration statement issued or issuable prior to completion of the distribution of the securities covered by this registration statement as a result of a split of, or a stock dividend paid with respect to, the registered securities. - (3) The registration fee is calculated pursuant to Rule 457(c) of the Securities Act based on the last reported sale price of the registrant's common stock, \$0.001 par value, on March 30, 2012, as reported on the OTCBB.